 Certificates are issued with a non-null subject Distinguished Name (DN) complying with ITU X.500 standards.
-DNs reflect the Agency naming and numbering conventions adopted from [StatsRegister] which can be found at http://www.myndighetsregistret.scb.se/ (see 3.1.5 nedan).
+DNs reflect the Agency naming and numbering conventions adopted from [StatsRegister] (see 3.1.5 below).

 3.1.2.
 Need for Names to be meaningful